erth5/LV/README.md

 # lv
 Free Laravel Projects

+This projects will be a template to start using specific variants of Laravel.

 # EN
 ## Steps to make this Projects Useable
 All projects are stored in the subfolders of the first level.